3 Year Old Beginner Method to Solve the Rubik’s Cube 3×3 Tutorial.

 - One addition Last Layer Corners algorithm.

-All of which were easy and fun to learn but really should only be learned after fully understanding the Cube and being able to solve it easily with the beginner method.
+All of which were easy and fun Algorithms to learn but really should only be learned after fully understanding the Cube and being able to solve it easily with the Layer by Layer Beginner Method to solve the Rubik’s Cube.

 Check out this awesome Magnetic Dice Cube Video